QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 # Networking

 A network is a net of things connected to each other.
-We call a network of devices "internet", and what we refer to (The) "Internet" are many small networks all joined together.
-Networking is someone complex, has it involves a lot of things: devices <small>(Routers, Hub/Switches...)</small>, Protocols <small>(TCP/UDP/ICMP/ARP/DNS...)</small>, Ports, Network interfaces, models <small>(OSI, TCP/IP)</small>, and addresses <small>(IPV4/IPV6/MAC...)</small>.
+We call a network of devices "internet", and what we refer to (THE) "Internet" are many small networks all joined together.
+Networking is someone complex, as it involves a lot of things: devices <small>(Routers, Hub/Switches...)</small>, Protocols <small>(TCP/UDP/ICMP/ARP/DNS...)</small>, Ports, Network interfaces, models <small>(OSI, TCP/IP)</small>, and addresses <small>(IPV4/IPV6/MAC...)</small>.

 <details class="details-e">
 <summary>Imunes - free open-source network emulator</summary>